2021 Washington Football Team season

 The 2021 season was the 90th season for the Washington Football Team in the National Football League (NFL) and their second under head coach Ron Rivera.
 Some additions and changes include the team hiring Martin Mayhew as general manager and Marty Hurney as another high-ranking executive.
 With the hiring of Mayhew, who is black, Washington became the first team in NFL history to concurrently have a minority general manager, head coach, and team president.
 Ryan Kerrigan, the franchise's all-time sack leader, became a free agent in the offseason and played the year with division rival Philadelphia Eagles.

 Washington failed to improve upon their 7–9 record from the previous season, failed to repeat as division champions, and missed the playoffs for the fifth time in their past six seasons after a Week 17 home loss to the Philadelphia Eagles.
 Washington was also the first team since the 1995 Tampa Bay Buccaneers to have their final five games of the season be within the division.
-This season was also the second and last under the transitional "Football Team" moniker as they rebranded as the Commanders in 2022.
+This season was also the second and final under the transitional "Football Team" moniker, as they rebranded as the "Commanders" in 2022.

 One of the team's highlights was a 29–19 victory over defending Super Bowl LV champion Tampa Bay Buccaneers in Week 10.
 Meanwhile one of their lowlights was a 14–56 blowout loss to the Dallas Cowboys in Week 16.